MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues-hololens-app.md

 ## The video preview on a step is blurry

 The PC app video may appear to be blurry when an author previews a video in the HoloLens app.
 The PC app converts and resizes videos when they're uploaded to ensure optimal performance on HoloLens.
 This transcoding process depends on the codecs installed on the PC and errors can occur if codecs are removed from the PC.
 The  HoloLens app currently uses an optimized video specification of 853×480 H.264.
 If your video is recorded at a very high resolution, or if it's very large, the transcoding process on the PC might degrade the quality, making it appear blurry.
 To fix this issue, record and upload a new video, keeping its length and resolution in mind.
 Only the 853x480 video file is stored on Microsoft Dataverse.

-## When the see-through style is applied to a 3D model, it might show gray areas instead of correctly rendering textures

-There are rendering issues for the "see through" style on some 3D models.
-Some surfaces on these models will look gray.
-If you experience this issue, use another style.
-If you **must** use this style and need help with it, contact customer service.

 ## See also